techtimo/Spotmap/readme.txt

 Now you can enter your XML Feed Id here and give it a nice name.
 Soon Wordpress will download the points that are present in the XML Feed.

-In the mean time we can create an empty map with the Shortcode: `[Spotmap]`
+In the mean time we can create an empty map with the Shortcode: `[spotmap]`

 Congrats, you just created your own Spotmap.